BT Group plc – Annual report – 31 March 2025

 We recognise operating lease payments as income on a straight-line basis over the lease term.
 Any upfront payments received, such as connection fees, are deferred over the lease term.
 Determining the lease term is subject to the significant judgements set out in note 15.

 Where an arrangement is assessed as a finance lease we derecognise the underlying asset and recognise a receivable equivalent to the net investment in the lease.
+Finance lease receivables are presented in note 16.
 The receivable is measured based on future payments to be received discounted using the interest rate implicit in the lease, adjusted for any direct costs.
 Any difference between the derecognised asset and the finance lease receivable is recognised in the income statement.
 Where the nature of services delivered relates to our core operating activities it is presented as revenue.
 Where it relates to non-core activities it is presented within other operating income (note 6).

 Disaggregation of external revenue